leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

-- Using `esbuild` - An extremely fast bundler for the web
+- Using `esbuild` - An extremely fast bundler for the web Significantly faster than traditional bundlers like Webpack, leading to shorter build times and improved developer productivity

-Significantly faster than traditional bundlers like Webpack, leading to shorter build times and improved developer productivity
+If you're using Angular 16 with the esbuild-based build system ("builder": "@angular-devkit/build-angular:browser-esbuild"), you do not need to install esbuild manually.
+Angular 16 already comes with built-in support for esbuild as part of the Angular CLI,

 ---